Last Updated on 3 months by Sachin G

-Two importance of swapping memory is as, first like when the system requires more memory than is statically available, the kernel swaps out less used pages and provides memory to the application and second the number of pages used application in the startup phase may only be used for initialization and not used again.
+Two important of swapping memory are as, first like when the system requires more memory than is statically available, the kernel swaps out less used pages and provides memory to the application and second the number of pages used application in the startup phase may only be used for initialization and not used again.
 The system swaps out pages and frees the memory for other resources.
+Here in this post, I am sharing about what Recommended swap size for Linux .

 So many people use the old method that the swap partition should be twice the size of the system.
 In a current era that is a lot of swaps, most of the systems never swap.
 People don’t want their system to ever run out of memory ( RAM + SWAP) , but they usually would rather have enough RAM in the system so it doesn’t need to swap.